 There is evidence that the Mormon Church has sexually abused men and boys, even if, to date, only a few cases have appeared in the public domain.

 We understand that deciding whether to come forward and report abuse, especially if it happened decades ago, can be an agonizing one.
-However, some victims find that finally standing up to their abuser, and getting justice for the pain and distress they had to endure can help with recovery.
+However, some victims find that finally standing up to their abuser and getting justice for the pain and distress they had to endure can help with recovery.
 A victim of abuse can feel violated as well as powerless.
 Taking legal action and demanding justice can help you take back your power.

-Holding an offender and potentially also the Church accountable can also help you and your family find closure.
-While it cannot turn back the time, compensation can provide the means for sufferers to access certain services and help with healing in many ways.
+Holding an offender and potentially the Church accountable can also help you and your family find closure.
+While it cannot turn back time, compensation can provide the means for sufferers to access certain services and help with healing in many ways.

 Even if the abuse happened many years ago when you were a child, it might not be too late to get justice.
 Many states have revised the time limits for filing lawsuits in sexual abuse cases.
 You can contact us to find out whether you might still be eligible.